dfcastellanos/ADMiniSter/README.md

 ### csv_with_metadata.py

-Long-term storage of numerical data requires context to make sense of the data.
+Long-term storage of numerical data requires context to make sense of that data.
 Adding metadata to the files can partially solve this problem by making the files self-descriptive.
-While common data formats such as HDF5, JSON, XML, etc. provide standard ways to include metadata, plain text files with numerical data, such as the CSV format, do not.
-Thus, different applications or users resort to their own ways to include metadata as a header, making this metadata format non-universal and potentially laborious to be parsed and loaded into an application.
+While common plain-text data formats such as JSON and XML can handle metadata in a natural way, the CSV format, which is specially convenient for numerical data storage, does not.
+Thus, different applications or users resort to their own ways to include metadata in CSV files as a header, making this metadata format non-universal and potentially laborious to be parsed and loaded into an application.

 This module defines a format to store data and metadata in plain text files, and